trallnag/prometheus-fastapi-instrumentator/README.md

 Instrumentator().instrument(app).expose(app)
 ```

-With this single line FastAPI is instrumented and all Prometheus metrics used
+With this, your FastAPI is instrumented and the metrics are exposed.
+The
-in the FastAPI app can be scraped via the added `/metrics` endpoint.
-Out of the
-box a single histogram `http_request_duration_seconds` is exposed.
-A separate
-`http_requests_total` isn't necessary as the total can be retrieved with the
-`http_requests_total_count` series.

-The sensible defaults give you the following:
+sensible defaults give you the following metrics:

+*

+fe

 * Status codes are grouped into `2xx`, `3xx` and so on.
 * Requests without a matching template are grouped into the handler `none`.